libretime/libretime/docs/intro.md

 # Introduction

-Libretime is an open-source radio automation system.
+LibreTime is an open-source radio automation system.
 It can be used for music and show playout in a radio studio or start an internet radio station on its own.
-Libretime runs on Ubuntu and Debian Linux; [we're also working on making Docker images](https://github.com/LibreTime/libretime/issues/949).
+LibreTime runs on Ubuntu and Debian Linux; [we're also working on making Docker images](https://github.com/LibreTime/libretime/issues/949).

-## Getting Started
+## Getting started

-Get started by installing Libretime on your server.
+Get started by installing LibreTime on your server.
 Open up your terminal and enter

 ```bash
 git clone https://github.com/LibreTime/libretime.git